 Corvette C7 Stingray

-- Customer delivery of the 2014 Corvette began in September 2013
+- Corvette C7 delivery began in September of 2013

-- Delivery of 2014 Corvette Stingray Coupe to dealers began on September 18, 2013
+- Delivery of 2014 Corvette Stingray Coupes to dealers began on September 18, 2013

 - The Gen 5 Small Block engine used in the 2014 Chevrolet Corvette Stingray is built in GM's Tonawanda Engine Plant.

 - Carbon fiber hood and removable roof panel.

 - Its fenders, doors, and rear quarter panels remain fiberglass composite.

 - The C7 uses Aerogel, a material developed by NASA, to keep heat from the transmission tunnel from transferring into the cabin.